Showing posts with label Annual Halloween Story. Show all posts

 R. Linda:

 It be said that many a ghost will walk the earth on All Hallows Eve.
-Maybe that be why they call it 'mischief night'.
-A few years ago I discovered that less-trodden path at the back of me property, and unnerving as that walk was, it was that experience that has kept me from going there (See The Road To Nowhere, 16 Oct.
+Maybe that's why they call it 'mischief night'.
+A few years ago, I discovered that less-trodden path at the back of me property, and unnerving as that walk was, that experience kept me from going there (See The Road To Nowhere, 16 Oct.
 2020).
-I've noticed our two outdoor cats either jump or quick step across that bit of sandy dirt and that alone keeps me from travelling it.
-Me curiosity be such that I have been tempted on sunny summer days to travel down and see if anything has changed, but prior attempts always ended in scaring the bejesus out of me and so I stay put.
+I've noticed our two outdoor cats either jump or quick-step across that bit of sandy dirt, and that alone keeps me from travelling it.
+Me curiosity be such that I have been tempted on sunny summer days to travel down and see if anything has changed, but prior attempts always ended in scaring the bejesus out of me, so I stay put.

-I bring this up because not long ago, I went to the general store and the usual locals were sitting around a potbellied stove having a gabfest.
-I nodded hello, went about me ordering a sanny and drink and then perused the penny candy.
-I could overhear the old men around the stove talking and I tried not to listen, but well I couldn't help but hear them.
+I bring this up because not long ago, I went to the general store, and the usual locals were sitting around a potbellied stove having a gabfest.
+I nodded hello, ordered a sannie and drink, and then perused the penny candy.
+I could overhear the old men around the stove talking, and I tried not to listen, but well, I couldn't help but hear them.

-"Eyah I remembers Mick Maloney.
-I wuz a small boy and Mick wuz my fatha's workah when my granddad owned the storah heah.
+"Eyah, I remembah Mick Maloney.
+I wuz a small boy, an' Mick wuz my fatha's workah when my granddad owned the storah heah.
 Bad end he had, eyah."

-As I listened the hairs on the back of me neck stood up and to add to this the day had turned dark with a rumble of thunder.
-I looked up and when I did I caught the attention of the three men seated around the stove.
+As I listened, the hairs on the back of me neck stood up.
+To add to this, the day had turned dark with a rumble of thunder.
+I looked up, and when I did, I caught the attention of the three men seated around the stove.

 "Gabriel, ain't it?"
 One white-bearded old gent asked me.
 I remembered later his name was Jake.